iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 Our extension introduces the DVC view, which is your one-stop shop for everything related to your ML experiments.
-You can run new experiments from here, manage parameters, and compare both metrics and plots for different models.
-Never has it been easier to analyze the results of your experiments and find the best model.
+You can run new experiments from here, manage parameters, and compare metrics and plots for different models.

-Here are the main features that are available when you install the extension right now:
+The extension also adds panes to the _Explorer_ and _Source Control_ views for managing all datasets and models in your DVC repository.

 ## Experiment bookkeeping